pi-45-swift-fox/fancy-to-do/README.md

         * Postgres
         * Json Web Token
         * Bcrypt JSON Formated Response
+        * Google OAUTH
     When you create a new Todo, you will be notice on your authorized email on this app.
 This feature using technology:
         * mailgun (limited recipients)
+    Also, you can send invitation to anyone who you want to share your favourite todo.
 ## RESTful endpoints
     * GET /todos
     * GET /todos/:id